mindsmiths/docs/docs/integrations/content-and-data/dashboard.md

 Adding a Django model through a graphical interface, as explained above, is not the only way to insert an object into a database.
-A very common use case is calling one of the API functions directly from the Rule Engine (RE) that creates or updates Django objects.
+A very common use case is calling one of the API functions directly from the Rule Engine (**RE**) that creates or updates Django objects.
 These API methods are usually short Python functions that use Django packages, but more about APIs and how they work in the next section.

 ### APIs

-APIs are a very important part of the Dashboard.
-They are used for communication between the Dashboard and other services, especially the Rule Engine (RE).
+APIs are an essential part of the Dashboard.
+They are used for communication between the Dashboard and other services, especially the RE.
 The Dashboard API is a *set* of functions that can be called from other services to create, update, and delete objects in the Dashboard database.

 Since the Dashboard is the owner of the database, it is the only service that can perform these actions.
 All the other services